 - Scientists aren’t yet sure how Puffins navigate back to their home burrows every year after long months at sea.

-- The scientific designation Fratercula arctica means “little brother of the north,” given to them because their black and white plumage resembles the costume of certain orders of monks.
+- Fratercula arctica means “little brother of the north,” given to puffins because their black and white plumage resembles the costume of certain orders of monks.